MicrosoftDocs/biztalk-docs/his/core/how-to-connect-to-and-disconnect-from-a-host-file-system2.md

 ---
+description: "Learn more about: How to Connect to and Disconnect from a Host File System"
 title: "How to Connect to and Disconnect from a Host File System2 | Microsoft Docs" ms.custom: "" ms.date: "11/30/2017"